muathali/notes/docs/light/fcp.md

 ### Understanding connections

 Probably the biggest difference between a traditional editing timeline and the FCP Magnetic Timeline is the way in which clips sit above or below other clips.
-In a traditional editing application, a clip's timecode is the most important factor: clips sit at a point in time, and any relationship between two clips positioned above or below one another is merely implied.
+In a traditional editing application, a clip's time code is the most important factor: clips sit at a point in time, and any relationship between two clips positioned above or below one another is merely implied.
 Such clips can move out of sync with each other if you're not careful.
 Here in FCP, clips on the Primary Storyline form the spine around which everything else is built: clips above or below are always connected to a clip on the Primary Storyline, no matter how many clips there are in the stack.
 When a clip with connections is moved, the connected clips also move, and when a clip with connections is deleted, the connected clips are also deleted.
 Logically, this makes sense: a shot of a car should be connected to a person talking about that car.
 It's even clearer for sound effects: a sound effect of a car backfiring belongs to a specific time within a shot of a car.
 Music behaves a little differently though.

 In the Viewer, you'll only see the clip that's highest in the stack at a point in time, and if the wrong clip is on top, you can drag clips directly up or down to change the stacking order. (**A quick tip: hold ⇧ as you move a clip up or down to avoid also moving it in time.**)